jonnew/cyclops/resources/beta-kit-getting-started-guide.md

   - Press the  power switch into position on the back panel.
 Orient the switch so that the 'on' symbol (―) is toward the middle of the panel and the 'off' symbol (○) is toward the outside.
 This will make the panel easier to mount on the enclosure.
-Hold the close to hole you are pushing the switch into as the panel material is pretty thin and could break if it is bent too much.
+Hold the panel close to hole you are pushing the switch into as the panel material is pretty thin and could break if it is bent too much.
   - The switch will snap into place.

 1. Install the heatsink on the PCB